 Have a Legal Question About Auto Accident Law in Maryland?
 We Have Answers.

 If you or a loved one are injured in an auto accident, Zirkin & Schmerling Law is an expert at answering all your questions and guiding you through this challenging process of Maryland auto accident law.
 We will review your case, assess the strength of your claim and advise you on the best path forward.
-Contact us or call us at 410-356-4455 to set up an appointment with one of our auto accident attorneys today.
+Contact us or call us at 410-356-4455 to set up an appointment with one of our car accident attorneys today.